 This mixture imbued the grains with an additional source of calcium and worked to help soften and loosen the hulls.
 Once softened, the grains were ground to form a maize dough referred to as masa.
 They then shaped them by hand and patted them down to achieve a thin consistency.

 Today, most manufactured and commercially produced tortillas have a relatively shelf-stable outcome thanks to preservatives.
 The use of machines also paved the way for faster and more efficient tortilla production.
-However, traditional tortillas still exist where you can easily buy them fresh every day.
+However, traditional tortillas still exist and you can easily buy them fresh every day.

 Shelf Life of Tortillas

 As you might already know, tortillas taste best consumed fresh, especially as they have a tendency to go stale easily.
 Commercially and mass-produced tortillas have a different shelf life compared to homemade ones.
 Even then, the ingredients factor into the overall longevity of this food.

 For example, homemade, fresh tortillas will only last in the pantry for two to three days.
 Beyond that, they can go bad, meaning their taste, texture, and appearance can significantly alter.
 In the refrigerator, these flatbreads can last for five to seven days.
 Frozen, however, can last for six to eight months.